apache/datasketches-website/docs/Memory/MemoryPackage.md

 ## Memory Package

-Note: this applies to the memory package after version 0.10.0

 ### Introduction

+The primary objective for the _Memory Package_ is to allow high-performance read-write access to Java "off-heap" memory (also referred to as _direct_, or _native_ memory).
+However, as documented below, this package has a rich set of other capabilities as well.

+#### Versioning
-The _DataSketches_ memory package has its own repository and is released with its own jars in _Maven Central_.
+The _DataSketches_ memory package has its own repository and is released with its own jars in _Maven Central_ (groupId=com.yahoo.datasketches, artifactId=memory).
+This document applies to the memory package versions 0.10.0 and after.

+#### Naming Conventions
 To avoid confusion in the documentation the capitalized _Memory_ refers to the code in the Java _com.yahoo.memory_ package, and the uncapitalized _memory_ refers to computer memory in general.

-The _Memory_ package allows primitive read-write capabilities of data structures in native computer memory, which is also referred to as "off-java-heap" or just "off-heap".
+There is also a class _com.yahoo.memory.Memory_ that should not be confused with the _com.yahoo.memory_ package.
+In the text, sometimes _Memory_ refers to the entire package and sometimes to the specific class, but it should be clear from the context.

 For compatibility and ease-of-use the _Memory_ API can also be used to manage data structures that are contained in Java on-heap primitive arrays, memory mapped files, or _ByteBuffers_.

+#### Driving Rationale: Large Java Systems Require "Off-Heap" Memory
 The hardware systems used in big data environments can be quite large approaching a terabyte of RAM and 24 or more CPUs, each of which can manage two threads.
 Most of that memory is usually dedicated to selected partitions of data,